-If the required clearance to grade cannot be obtained with the "straight through" configuration, the exhaust pipe may be "periscoped" up to 24" to gain extra height.
+If the required clearance to grade or anticipated snow level cannot be obtained with the "straight through" configuration, the exhaust pipe may be "periscoped" up to 24" to gain extra height.
 (Figure 9) In this case, the flue gases may be expelled horizontally.
 Use the same size pipe as the interior run and count the fittings and length as part of the total vent length.

-If winter prevailing wind conditions are variable and likely to occasionally blow flue gases back in on the combustion air intake, the exhaust termination may be raised 18-24" above the combustion air intake termination to take advantage of the natural buoyancy of the flue gases to help prevent re-circulation of the exhaust.
+If winter prevailing wind conditions are variable and likely to occasionally blow flue gases back in on the combustion air intake, the exhaust termination may be raised 18-24" above the combustion air intake terminal to take advantage of the natural buoyancy of the flue gases to help prevent re-circulation of the exhaust.
 (Figure 9)

 VERTICAL - No termination fitting is required if venting vertically through a roof.
-The end of the exhaust pipe must be 12" higher than the entrance of the combustion air intake termination.
-(Figure 11)
+The end of the exhaust pipe must be 12" higher than the entrance of the combustion air intake terminal.
+(Figure 14)